 Viatical Settlement Broker:

-Viatical Settlement means the selling or acquiring of an interest, whether in whole or in part, of a life policy or other interest in a contract or arrangement of life insurance for less than the expected death benefit or, as determined by the superintendent, for less than the sum of the present values of the scheduled future payments as of the date of the viatical settlement.
-The term includes a life settlement.
+Viatical settlement means the selling or acquiring of an interest, whether in whole or in part, of a life policy or other interest in a contract or arrangement of life insurance for less than teh expected death benefit or, as determined by the superintendent, for less than the sum of the present value of teh scheduled future payments as of teh date of the viatical settlement.
+A term included a life settlement.

 Viatical settlement broker is a person that, on behalf of a viator and for a fee, commission, or other valuable consideration, offers or attempts to negotiate viatical settlements between a viator and one or more viatical settlement providers.